 Give your KS5 students the opportunity to meet our crack team of mathematicians, engineers, statisticians, architects, code-breakers, data scientists and more for the ultimate educational experience.
 Maths in Action features five lively and enriching sessions exploring a variety of topics carefully designed to extend students’ knowledge.
-A session on examination success will equip students with the tools to succeed, and each student will receive our handy revision guide.
+A session on examination success will equip students with the tools to succeed.

 Programme & speakers